tqma113/DP-front/README.md

 # DP-front
 Diploma project of myself.
-The front-end of web project
+The front-end of web project.